-No refunds will be given to participants who drop the course or do not complete the study by the listed end date of April 13th, 2020.
-Course participants will maintain lifetime access to all course content, however Certificates of Completion will only be issued during the active dates of the course.
+No refunds will be given to participants who drop the course or do not complete the study by the listed end date of June 1, 2020.
+Course participants will maintain lifetime access to all course content, however, Certificates of Completion will only be issued during the active dates of the course.

 Learning Path Outcomes:

 Participants will gain insight on grading and assessment practices that measure what students know without punishing them for factors outside their control, receive unit planning and retesting systems that make student outcome criteria known to students, and will critically examine the effectiveness of grading homework assignments.

 Before joining the Northwest Ohio ESC team, Josh Clark was the principal at Evergreen High School (OH), and an English teacher at Tinora High School (OH), Edgerton High School (OH) and Wabash High School (IN).
 Josh is the author of nine novels for young adults and enjoys a good cup of coffee, a deep conversation, and watching Ohio State football and Houston Astros baseball.